Skip to content

 Microsoft Azure Storage use case

 23. You can find the complete API XML configuration below.
-You can go to the source view and copy paste the following config.
+You can go to the source view (by clicking the </> icon on the top right corner) and copy-paste the following configuration.

 <?xml version="1.0" encoding="UTF-8"?>